Elizabeth (BioShock): Development

-Creation

 The idea for a character like Elizabeth came about due to both System Shock 2 and BioShock being "solitary experiences", due to other characters either being behind glass or dead.
 Having Elizabeth to bounce off the player helped reduce the sense of "[re]treading water".
 An A.I. character was decided on as the developers felt it had not been done well since Half-Life 2's Alyx Vance.
 Ken Levine's, creative director and lead writer on BioShock Infinite, described Elizabeth as the "emotional center" of Infinite.
 BioShock's Big Daddies and Little Sisters provided the groundwork for the A.I.

 Earlier versions of Elizabeth were mute, in part due to anxiety in making her "work", being more of a "Gibson Girl".
 The player character, Booker DeWitt, would also be mute, and so conversations between them would be non-existent.
 One of the reasons this was changed was to allow more freedom to the player (rather than having her grab Booker to point at things) and to allow her to have a presence even when off-screen, in addition to giving her more personality.
 Another change made was to Infinite's beach scene, due to negative reactions to the character.
 Originally, she just left Booker after the crash, but this made her seem like a "flighty nutjob" and parts with Elizabeth trying to resuscitate Booker before getting permission to leave were added.

 Elizabeth was more scripted originally.
 The team tried to ensure she would almost always be on screen, while at the same time ensuring she didn't get in the way of the player.
 The developers made a "Liz Squad" group, in charge of the character and dedicated to populating the world with objects for Elizabeth to interact with, which was claimed to be led by either Amanda Jeffrey or John Abercrombie (who also did the AIs of the first BioShock).
 In order to properly react to things, Elizabeth had to have emotions.
 Some of her scripted animations had to be cut, as they were coming off too similar to Rapunzel from Walt Disney Pictures' Tangled.